Higher Apprenticeship - HNC Construction management (Construction Design and Build Technician)

 Entry Requirements

-A BTEC Level 3 qualification in Construction or other related Level 3 qualification
+• BTEC Level 3 qualification in Construction or another related Level 3 qualification

 Learning Outcomes

-A Level 4 qualification in Construction and Built Environment that meets the knowledge requirements of the standard and is approved by the industry's recognised professional bodies meeting the educational requirements for Technician status or the equivalent level of membership.
+• A Level 4 HNC qualification in Construction and Built Environment (Construction Design & Build Technician) that meets the knowledge requirements of the standard and is approved by the industry's recognised professional bodies, meeting the educational requirements for Technician status or the equivalent level of membership.

 Assessment

-In addition to the HNC, you will produce a portfolio of evidence demonstrating the knowledge, skills and behaviour for the apprenticeship standard.
+In addition to the HNC apprenticeship, you will also produce a portfolio of evidence demonstrating the knowledge, skills and behaviour required for this apprenticeship standard.

 Progression

-This programme is widely recognised by employers and professional bodies and can provide pathways to both further education and membership of relevant professional bodies.
+This programme is widely recognised by employers and professional bodies.
+The apprentice may wish to explore further education and/ or membership of relevant professional bodies.

 Career Progression